nalgeon/pokitoki/README.md

 To allow other users to use the bot, list them in the `telegram_usernames` config property.

+Something, it's easier to edit your previous message instead of copy and paste.
+This bot works as you expected.
+When you finish your editing, bot will answer on new version of your message.

 The bot has a terrible memory, so don't expect it to remember any chat context by default.
 But you can ask follow-up questions using a plus sign:

 <table>